 By rewarding EuroBonus members and simplifying their everyday life, SAS increases their loyalty, which generates increased revenue for SAS and its business partners.
 A key change that has been implemented in EuroBonus is that members no longer need to wait until they have reached a specific level of points to be able to redeem a bonus flight.
 Today, EuroBonus points can be used freely to buy regular airline tickets, for partial payment of journeys, to shop at the EuroBonus online shop, purchase food and beverages at the SAS onboard Café, buy gift vouchers at restaurants, stores, theme parks and much more.
 After only a few journeys or purchases with SAS partners, EuroBonus members are able to use their points, which strengthens loyalty and gives more members reason to choose SAS – a key ingredient for the continued success of EuroBonus.

 For EuroBonus, every point earned represents revenue and every point used is a cost.
 For SAS, this means that every point used represents, in parallel, an important investment in the customer’s loyalty.
 To optimize relevance, it is important that communication with EuroBonus members is increasingly dynamic and based on how the individual members use their points.
 This communication is adapted to each member’s behavior, interests and needs.
 The number of EuroBonus members is steadily on the rise.
-On April 30, 2015, the program had 3.9 million members, increasing by about 50,000 every month.
+In July 2018, the program had more than 5 million members.

 Membership in Star Alliance enables SAS to offer access to a global destination network with smooth transfers via the member companies’ key airports.
 This partnership enables a travel experience whereby customers can earn and redeem bonus points as well as gain access to lounges and other time-saving services.